louiswng/louiswng.github.io/_pages/about.md

 # Recent News

-(2022.4.1) I received a conditional offer from the University of Hong Kong!
+(2022.4.1) I receive a conditional offer from the University of Hong Kong!

 (2021.12.10) The paper *Modeling review helpfulness with augmented transformer neural networks* gets accepted to ICSC 2022!

 (2021.10.24) The paper *Attention-enhanced Graph Cross-convolution for Protein-Ligand Binding Affinity Prediction* gets accepted to BIBM 2021!

 # Education

+## MPhil of Computer Science

+*at University of Hong Kong*																									2018 - 2022

+Mentor: Dr. Chao Huang

 ## Bachelor of Network Engineering